Tomas-Kaiser/typescript_tutorial/README.md

 class Account {
     readonly id: number;
     owner: string;
-    private balance: number; // This property is accessible only inside of the class nickname?: string;
+    private _balance: number; // This property is accessible only inside of the class | we use underscore when the property is private nickname?: string;
 ```